 Filing for Benefits

-You can file for benefits online, over the phone, by visiting your local Social Security office or through the help of The Trial Professionals.
+You can file for benefits online, over the phone, by visiting your local Social Security office or through the help of Trial Pro.
 In applying for social security disability benefits, you will need to provide detailed information about yourself and your disability, and you are encouraged to attach medical records and other evidence to prove you are disabled.

 How Are Benefits Calculated?

 The SSA uses a four-step formula to calculate the monthly benefit amount that a disabled worker or eligible family member may receive.
 This formula takes into account the disabled worker’s earnings from the age of 21 to the first year of eligibility.
-The Trial Professionals can help explain this formula and help you determine what amount of benefits you may be entitled to receive.
+The Trial Pros can help explain this formula and help you determine what amount of benefits you may be entitled to receive.

 Mental Disorders and SSDI